His pilot career

-It was very stressful because I didn’t know how it would be exactly.
-Once the first exam over, I went out of the exam room and a person gave me directly the result: no score but just if it’s passed or failed!
+It was very stressful because I didn’t know how the things would be.
+Once the first exam done, I went out of the exam room and a person gave me directly the result: no score but just if it’s a pass or a fail!
 When she told me I passed it, I was very happy and I could continue during all the day my 4 others certificates.
 I passed them all on the first attempt.

 On November 22nd 2016, I went back to this exam centre to give three more certificates:

 - 022 - Instrumentation